Short Story Showcase: Keeping House by Michael Blumlein

 Blumlein’s nameless protagonist seems cut from the same cloth as many of Shirley Jackson’s.
 She’s intelligent (a professor of classics), forthright and neurotic (no one does neurotic characters better than Shirley Jackson).
 Indeed, when introducing the house next door, Blumlein takes his cue directly from Jackson - like her Hill House, the house that adjoins his narrator’s becomes another character.
 ‘The house next door affects other houses’ and it ‘shares a circulation’ with the hers.
 Blumlein also notes that it is to the north of her house.
 As highlighted in Jeanette Winterson’s The Daylight Gate, the north has sinister connotations in certain cultures; The North is the dark place.
 It is not safe to be buried on the north side of the church and the North Door is the way of the Dead.

-Things gradually become darker, more extreme as she imagines that the very light in her own home is being absorbed through the walls into next door, and at one stage, she believes that a mirror she has absent-mindedly propped against the bedroom wall has become a window through which the ‘menace’ next door can pass into her bedroom.
+Things gradually become darker, more extreme as she imagines that the very light in her own home is being absorbed through the walls into next door, and at one stage, she believes that a mirror she has absent-mindedly propped against the bedroom wall has become a window through which the ‘menace’ next door can pass into her room.
 Whether this character is rigorously cleaning the house from top to bottom, scrubbing herself in a scalding bath or catching glimpses of serpentine figures in the mirror, Blumlein ensures a sense of ambiguity creeps throughout proceedings.

 Upon entering her daughter’s nursery one night, she steps on a slug in the carpet and while flailing around for the light switch, glimpses a stalk-eyed ‘thing’ skulking in the shadows.
 For the next few weeks I dreamed about doing battle with limbless creatures whose flesh dripped when punctured.
 I was never vanquished, but neither was I ever victorious.
 The battles were nightmarishly everlasting.